 Health authorities across Europe have expressed their concerns that skepticism or hesitancy over COVID-19 vaccines will be influenced by online misinformation.

-On Thursday, Hans Kluge, director of WHO Europe, said: "I urge you to seek reliable information from trustworthy sources.
+Hans Kluge, director of WHO Europe, said: "I urge you to seek reliable information from trustworthy sources.
 Don’t be part of a misinformation infodemic.
 Vaccination saves lives; fear endangers them."

-Facebook will also be investing $100 million (€82m) in the news industry and supporting fact-checkers.
+Facebook said they would also be investing $100 million (€82 million) in the news industry and supporting fact-checkers.